SeanJackson247/General-Parser/java_parser/README.md

 	Abstract out as much as possible to be non-specific to Java and place in separate files Type Checker
 	Comment code more extensively
+	Refactor the import system to work with makefiles